 The potential impacts of future local relative sea level change (SLC) on navigation structures and the possible adaptations that can be developed to counteract these impacts must be considered in all USACE studies and projects located in tidally influenced waters.
 Current USACE guidance (ER 1100-2-8162 and ETL 1100-2-1) requires planning studies to consider SLC in the development and assessment of planning alternatives.
-ETL 1100-2-1 recommends that analyses assess the effects of SLC on the project at three future time periods post-construction, including 20 years, 50 years, and 100 years.
-Since the rate of future SLC (i.e. feet per century) is unknown, the guidance specifies that the evaluation should consider the three different SLC curves (low, intermediate, and high) included in the USACE's online SLC calculator.
-Figure 5-1 shows the high, intermediate and low SLC values from the USACE calculator, based on the sea level gauge at Sewells Point.
+ETL 1100-2-1 recommends that analyses assess the effects of SLC on the project at three future time periods post-construction, including 20 years, 50 years, and 100 years (Table 5-6).
+Since the rate of future SLC (i.e. feet per century) is uncertain, the guidance specifies that the evaluation should consider the three different SLC curves (low, intermediate, and high) included in the USACE's online SLC calculator.
+Figure 5-1 shows the curves from the USACE calculator, based on 8638610 Sewells Point, VA, using the relative sea level trend, published by NOAA as of 2016 of 4.61 mm/year or 0.1512 ft/year.
+The project start year was populated with 2016 to determine future sea level rise.